 Children with a variety of learning styles or learning needs will benefit from having support as they make the transition from SnapWords® to plain text.
 The more fun the activity is, the more engaged the child will be in the art of learning to read.
-Here is a great kit to use when teaching sight words (or high-frequency words) in a way that is easy for children to learn and remember:

 Before reading each Easy-for-Me™ Book, review just the sight words that are found in the book.
 (See the lesson in each story for list of words required.)